- HIV/AIDS 101

 What is text messaging?

-Text messaging in response to HIV
+How can I use text messaging in response to HIV?

 - Locate local HIV testing centers.